 Goodwill and Intangible Assets.
 We adopted the provisions of SFAS No. 141, "Business Combinations," and Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets," ("SFAS No. 142") at the beginning of fiscal 2003.
 These standards require that all business combinations be accounted for using the purchase method and that goodwill (representing the excess of the amount paid to acquire a company over the estimated fair value of the net assets acquired) and intangible assets with indefinite useful lives not be amortized but instead be tested for impairment annually (performed by us during the fourth quarter of each fiscal year), or when events or circumstances indicate that its value may have declined.
-This determination of any goodwill impairment is made at the reporting unit level and consists of two steps.
-First, we determine the fair value of a reporting unit and compare it to our carrying amount.
-Second, if the carrying amount of the reporting unit exceeds its fair value, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the goodwill's implied fair value.
-The fair value of our reporting units is calculated by comparing the weighted average of the net present value of future cash flows and a market approach based on our reporting units' carrying value.
+Our goodwill impairment test is performed by comparing the weighted average of the net present value of future cash flows and a market approach based on our carrying value.
 We utilized a discount rate of 12.1% based on a weighted average cost of capital.
 The discount rate was derived using an analysis of similar companies which we believe have a comparable level of risk.
 Although no changes are expected, if the assumptions management makes regarding estimated cash flows are less favorable than expected, we may be required to record an impairment charge in the future.
 Goodwill had been amortized by the straight-line method over a 40-year period through March 30, 2002.
 Effective with fiscal 2003, goodwill amortization was suspended in conjunction with the adoption of SFAS No. 142.
-The determination of impairment for intangible assets with indefi